backbone-paginator/backbone.paginator/CONTRIBUTING.md

 =============

-If you change any Javascript comment documentation, you should rebuild the API document and submit a separate pull request for the `gh-pages` branch.
+If you change any Javascript comment documentation, you should rebuild the API document and submit a separate pull request.
 There is also a make rule for this purpose, but make sure you have installed [JSDuck](https://github.com/senchalabs/jsduck) first.

 ```shell